Was it the full moon?

 - Lampreys have both a primitive innate and also an adaptive immune system, though this is entirely different to that found in other vertebrates.

 - Unlike most other fish, lampreys lack any scales.

 - Lamprey larvae, their ammocoetes, are effectively blind for all the years that they live, feeding buried in silt or mud.
-Their eyes at this stage are like those of hagfish, small, and buried beneath the skin with a very poorly differentiated retina.
-Only at metamorphosis into the final adult stage, after all those years of blindness, does the eye develop to end up quite similar to that of other vertebrates, erupting at the body surface, developing extra-occular muscles, though no intra-occular ones, a conventional type eye lens, and a fully functioning retina.
+Their eyes at this stage are much like those of a hagfish, being small and buried beneath the skin with a very poorly differentiated retina.
+Only at metamorphosis into the final adult stage, after all those years of blindness, does the eye develop to end up quite similar to that of other vertebrates, erupting at the body surface, developing extra-ocular muscles, though no intra-ocular ones, a conventional type eye lens, and a fully functioning retina.
 Meanwhile the cornea splits into both sclera and dermal layers, which means that the eye can move relative to the rest of the skin, as it does in other fish.
 Hagfish eyes remain extremely primitive structures throughout their lives.
 Click here for more on the significance of these differences from an evolutionary point of view.

 The brave souls who visited the garden for our pop up opening the following day, Easter Saturday, had to endure my enthusiastic description of this special spawning event, and were able to have a first look at some of the video clips of this.
 The garden looked lovely, the weather was sunny and warm, and we had a great afternoon, without the large numbers of visitors which had overwhelmed us in February.

 Fortunately, the bees behaved up to a point – late afternoon, around tea time, one or two bees decided to do some slightly aggressive head circling and buzzing, but visitors sensibly withdrew inside and the day ended with an after-supper Easter egg hunt for the grandchildren skillfully laid by Fiona, once the temperatures had dropped a little.